Pilot's Lounge

 Results

-In December 2009, SWOT analyses resulted in a documented list of strengths and weaknesses for the team.
-We also listed all opportunities for the team.
+By December of that year (in three months), SWOT analyses resulted in a documented list of strengths and weaknesses for the team.
 We also listed all opportunities for the team to strengthen their weaknesses and their listed threats that could derail our efforts.
 The analyses were also medium to leverage for individual capabilities.
 In the rankings, each vector was assigned to one unique ranking from 1 (weakest) to 7 (strongest).
 All team member rankings which were then compared against the SWOT analyses.
 Team members quickly saw areas where we, as a team, needed to focus our energies.
-Using individual rankings, each team member and I developed personalized performance goals for two of their top three weakest areas.
+I developed individual rankings for each team member and personalized performance goals for two of their top three weakest areas.

 Operating Level Agreements (OLAs)